docpad/docpad-plugin-paged/README.md

 ## Configure
 For information on customising your plugin configuration you can refer to the [DocPad FAQ](https://github.com/bevry/docpad/wiki/FAQ)

-### Clean URLs
-You can customise integration with the [Clean URLs Plugin](https://github.com/docpad/docpad-plugin-cleanurls) by setting custom preferences.
+You can customise the URL format by setting custom preferences.
 The default configuration is:

-	cleanurl: false
+	split: false
 	prefix: ''
 	index: 0

-Set `cleanurl: true` and the plugin will generate clean urls.
+The examples below are with the [Clean URLs Plugin](https://github.com/docpad/docpad-plugin-cleanurls) installed to remove the file extensions, but each option also works without it.
+Each option is also compatible with CLean URLs Plugin's static redirection generation.

+### split

+`split: false`: The url will be one single part

+For normal documents (e.g. archives.html), the generated url pattern will be:

+* /archives
+* /archives.1/
+* /archives.2/
+* /archives.3/
+* etc...

+For a document named index.html, the generated url pattern will be:

+* /
+* index.1/
+* index.2/
+* index.3/
+* etc...

+`split: true`: The url will be split into multple parts

 For normal documents (e.g. archives.html), the generated url pattern will be: